wasmCloud/wasmCloud/blobstore-s3/README.md

   - `AWS_SECRET_ACCESS_KEY` (required)
   - `AWS_SESSION_TOKEN` (optional)
   - `AWS_REGION` (optional)
+  - `AWS_ENDPOINT` (optional, static endpoint to override for resolving s3.
+For local testing purposes only, should not be used in production)

 - If the credentials are not found in the environment, the following locations are searched:
   - `~/.aws/config`, `~/.aws/credentials` (see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html))